-After you figure it out, you’ll be able to quickly review and understand your credit report with little effort going forward.
+After you figure it out, you’ll be able to quickly review and understand what is being reported with little effort going forward.
 This information can help you fix your current score as well as contribute to making better informed financial decisions in the future.
 Reviewing your credit reports regularly will also allow you to recognize signs of potential identity theft.

 This basic section is easy to understand, but you’ll still want to check the details carefully for accuracy and consistency.

 Here you’ll see information including your name, former legal names, current and past addresses, date of birth, social security number, employer, spouse information, and whether it’s a joint account report or not.

 You may or may not have a lot of information in this section depending on how often you’ve applied for credit.

 For example, your employer doesn’t report any information about you and this section isn’t meant to serve as a resume.
 Instead, a lender may report your employment information from a loan application you’ve submitted.

 Any personal information shouldn’t affect your credit score but is instead used to verify your identity when needed.
 Check to make sure everything is accurate, but don’t stress, especially if you see something like a past job missing from your credit report.